Reliable Distributed Computing for Metaverse: A Hierarchical Game-Theoretic Approach: RELIABLE WORKER SELECTION FOR VEHICULAR METAVERSE

 In the worker selection phase, we mainly focus on two problems.
-The first one is how to obtain the overall reputation opinions from the interaction data between MSPs and workers.
-Subjective logic is a popular tool to model the reliability of entities in the metaverse, as it quantifies belief, disbelief and uncertainty \cite{b20,b21,b22}.
-By using the subjective logic model, both direct and indirect reputations from other MSPs are combined to derive the compositive reputation values of workers.
-The second problem is how to select reliable workers based on the reputation values of workers in a distributed way.
-Miners in the reputation chain are responsible for the calculation of workers' reputation values.
-Once the reputation chain obtains the online workers' information from the resource chain, each miner in $\mathbb{M} = \left\{ {1,2, \ldots ,m, \ldots ,M} \right\}$ selects several workers from $ \mathbb{W}= \left\{ {1,2, \ldots ,w, \ldots ,W} \right\}$ to compute the reputation opinions.
-The miners in the reputation chain store all workers' direct reputation opinions.
-The miners can compute the selected workers' compositive reputation opinions based on the stored direct reputation opinions and subjective logic model.
+The first one is how to obtain the overall reputation opinions from the interaction histories between MSPs and workers.
+Subjective logic is a popular tool to model the reliability of entities in the vehicular metaverse, as it quantifies belief, disbelief and uncertainty \cite{b20}.
+Based on the subjective logic model, both direct and indirect reputations from other MSPs are combined to derive the compositive reputation opinions of workers.
+The second problem is how to select reliable workers based on the reputation opinions of workers in a distributed way.
+With the subjective logic model, the reputation calculation of workers may be not easy for the MSPs, as the MSPs need to search all the local and recommended reputation opinions of workers on blockchain, and then compute the workers' compositive reputation opinions.
+We motivate miners in blockchain to calculate workers' reputation opinions.
+Each miner in $\mathbb{M}$ selects several workers from $ \mathbb{W}$ to compute the reputation opinions.
+The miners compute the selected workers' compositive reputation opinions based on the stored direct reputation opinions and subjective logic model.
 The workers whose compositive reputation opinions are lower than the reputation threshold $T_{th}^{com}$ are discarded by miners.
-Then, miners in the reputation chain form coalitions to increase their chance to be selected by the MSP.
-The reputation chain returns reputation values of workers in the coalition with the highest coalition utility.
-In this section, we first introduce the subjective logic model, then the miner coalition formation game is formulated.
+Then, miners form coalitions to increase their chance to be rewarded by blockchain.
+The blockchain selects the miner coalition with the highest coalition utility.
+In this section, the subjective logic model is introduced, then the miner coalition formation game is formulated.